jgendron/757RUG-Repo/README.md

-# 757 RUG - the R Users Group for Norfolk VA BeachRead
+# 757 RUG - the R Users Group for Norfolk - Virginia Beach

 ## Welcome to this repository

-757RUG is starting to get involved in Kaggle competitions.
-Stay tuned to this repo for work supporting the Group
+The 757RUG is getting involved in Kaggle competitions this Fall.

+Stay tuned to this repo for my work supporting the Group.